The effect of side walls on the stability of falling films: Results

 A more detailed presentation of the stabilisation behaviour can be shown by plotting the maximum temporal growth rate against the wavenumber for a fixed $G\sin(\beta)$.
 In figure \ref{fig:omegavsk}(a), the growth rate at intermediate wavenumbers is affected the most, while it approaches the $1D$ growth rate at small and large wavenumbers.
 This agreement decreases as the confinement becomes stronger.
-A smooth dent in the growth rate curve is seen for moderate confinement ($W^*=50$), which slowly transforms into a sharp cusp as the channel becomes narrower.
+A smooth dent in the growth rate curve is seen for moderate confinement ($W=50$), which slowly transforms into a sharp cusp as the channel becomes narrower.
 Furthermore, figure \ref{fig:omegavsk}(b) highlights the effect of the inclination angle on the stabilisation behavior.
-It is clear that the flow is stabilised more significantly at smaller inclination angles when comparing the difference between the growth rates for $W^*=30$ (solid) and that of the $1D$ problem (dashed).
+It is clear that the flow is stabilised more significantly at smaller inclination angles when comparing the difference between the growth rates for $W=30$ (solid) and that of the $1D$ problem (dashed).
 Also, the band of stabilised wavenumbers and the local minimum are located at higher values for smaller inclination angles.

-The fragmentation effect of the unstable region was first observed in the experimental results of \cite{kogel2020stability}, however no theoretical explanation was offered for this unique stabilisation behavior.
+To conclude this section, the fragmentation effect of the unstable region was first observed in the experimental results of \cite{kogel2020stability}, however no theoretical explanation was offered for this unique stabilisation behavior.
 We suggest an explanation for this phenomenon in the following sections using different perspectives of the problem.